 When asked whether the large ones are modern, she replies, “It depends on how we define modern.
 From an environmental and climate point of view, a considerable proportion of large farms are simply harmful.”

-In her opinion, such farms produce food of increasingly poor quality, harm the environment, and poison the soil and water, thus contributing to climate disaster.
-“For example, gigantic poultry and pig farms are being run in Poland, among others by the Danes, who then sell the meat as Danish.
-We have also seen, for example, an enormous shrinkage in the population of insects and bees as a side effect of the operation of such agricultural giants” - she points out.
+In her opinion, such farms produce food of increasingly poor quality, harm the environment, and poison the soil and water, thus contributing to climate disaster. - she points out.
 Ruta Śpiewak believes that modern farming is represented by organic farms or those engaging in so-called regenerative agriculture: their output does not harm the environment and leaves a negative carbon footprint.
 However, Poland still has very few such farms, even compared to the rest of the European Union.

-How well are these challenges identified by the European Green Deal and the Farm to Fork Strategy?
-“The diagnosis is correct, but I believe the proposed solutions are insufficient” - replies Ruta Śpiewak.
+How well are these challenges identified by the European Green Deal and the Farm to Fork Strategy? - replies Ruta Śpiewak.